BrendanDasilva/Employee_Management_App--fullstack--MEAN--backend/Readme.md

 - Import the **Postman collection** (if available).
 - Use **GraphQL queries/mutations** to test.
 - Check **uploaded images** in `uploads/employees/`.

 ---

+## 🛠 **API Error Handling**

+- If a user tries to signup with an existing username or email, an error is returned.
+- Password validation requires at least one number—otherwise, an error is thrown.
+- If a user provides an invalid username or password during login, the system returns a generic error to prevent security leaks.
+- Employee email must be unique—if an email already exists in the employee collection, an error is returned.
+- Employee salary must be at least 1,000, but not more than 1,000,000-otherwise, an error is returned.

+---